metocean/moana-bufrtools/README.md

 - BUFR template for representation of data derived from a ship based lowered instrument measuring subsurface seawater temperature, salinity and current profiles (**ship**, [315007](https://wmoomm.sharepoint.com/:w:/s/wmocpdb/EXh6sBgXywNAludHk-kEGNQB-ipxQJX6X8aYCNjF1Nlwzg?e=va2b1A))
 - BUFR template for representation of observations from a single glider trajectory profile (**glider**, [315012](https://github.com/wmo-im/BUFR4/issues/16), *work in process*)).

-At the moment we provide the option to decide if only the final upcast should be extracted, or the full deployment. `upcast=True` or `upcast=False`.
+At the moment we provide the option to decide if only the final upcast should be extracted, or the full deployment (`upcast=True` or `upcast=False`).

 Additionally, as default we are only using mangōpare sensors data that have passed all the Quality Control tests (`QC_flag=1`).
 However, data that failed a test but can probably be classified as good data can also be used `QC_flag=[1,2]`.
 To see more about mangōpare sensors quality control please visit the [moana-qc repository](https://github.com/metocean/moana-qc.git).